JBjoernskov/Ifc2Graph/README.md

 ### IfcGeometry
-The IfcGeometry class extracts the geometry for each IfcSpace entity in the provided IFC-file using [IfcOpenShell](http://ifcopenshell.org/python), which is used to define [Trimesh](https://trimsh.org) objects.
-These Trimesh objects are then used to determine which spaces that are adjacent.
+The IfcGeometry class extracts the geometry for each IfcSpace entity in the provided IFC-file using [IfcOpenShell](http://ifcopenshell.org/python).
+This geometry is used to instantiate [Trimesh](https://trimsh.org) objects, which are then used to determine the adjacency of rooms.

 #### Input:
 As input a path to a valid IFC-file must be provided.
 Example files is found in the "test_ifc_files" folder.